meteor/telephone-pictionary/README.md

 # Walkthrough

-Throughout this course, you can use `git grep PHASE N` to find spots in the code relevant to the phase you're working on.
+Throughout this course, you can use `git grep PHASE N` to find spots in the code relevant to the phase you're working on, if you're working on phase `N`.
+For example, to find spots in the code relevant to phase 1, type `git grep PHASE 1`.

 To start playing: